Music belongs to people, not platforms.

 Why "Bela"

-Bela Bartok was a Hungarian composer who spent years traveling through rural villages, recording folk music directly from the people who played it.
-He didn't own this music.
-He didn't profit from it.
-He believed it belonged to the communities that created it, and he dedicated his life to preserving and sharing it.
+Béla Bartók was a Hungarian composer who spent years traveling through rural villages, recording folk music directly from the people who played it.
+He believed this music belonged to the communities that created it, and he dedicated much of his life to preserving and sharing it - cataloging thousands of melodies so they wouldn't be lost.

 That's the spirit of this platform.
 Music belongs to the people who make it and the people who love it.
 Our job is to build the infrastructure that connects them - honestly, transparently, and fairly.